 The cybersecurity talent shortage has been well-documented.
 It’s something that has plagued the industry for years.
 The administration plans to bolster the talent pipeline through a mixture of apprenticeships, training programs and workplace initiatives to enhance diversity within the sector.

-Pillar five: forge international partnerships to pursue shared goals
+5: Forge international partnerships to pursue shared goals

 The final pillar within the Strategy focuses on strengthening international relationships in order to improve both national and global online safety.

 Strategic objective 5.1 — build coalitions to counter threats to our digital ecosystem

 Alongside the United Nations and other bodies, the administration is working on a vision for the future of the internet, built around safeguarding human rights, maintaining privacy and championing democracy.
 As part of working towards vision, the US hopes to collaborate with other bodies to improve threat intelligence sharing.